 - (1) Source PlasticsEurope Market Research Group (PEMRG) and Conversio Market & Strategy GmbHoland.

-- (2) Source A plastic future WWF, prepared by EUNOMIA March 2018
+- (2) Source A plastic future WWF, prepared by EUNOMIA March 2018.
+Update September 2019 this number is incorrect, recycling in the UK is less than 50%.

 BarcelonaSail continues its plastic pollution awareness program on board of our sail boats through free plastic fishing events.
 This is a fantastic event but reaches a small group.
 To reach out to a much larger audience BarcelonaSail developed an interactive event for 5000 people.
 This event will be launched in Oslo early next year and will be repeated in every European capital.

 Creating public awareness on plastic pollution is the first step in reducing plastic pollution.
 Only with awareness we change the minds of people, collecting and reducing single-use plastic on a daily basis.
-Through the BarcelonaSail awareness events people will actively be part of a new area using and deposing plastic in away that embraces nature.
+Through our informative plastic blog posts and the the BarcelonaSail awareness events people will actively be part of a new era using and deposing plastic in away that embraces nature.